ChrisBeaumont/soupy/docs/getting_started.rst

 A common pattern in BeautifulSoup is to iterate over results from a call like :meth:`~Node.find_all` using a list comprehension.
-For example, consider the query to extract all the movie Titles on `this IMDB page <http://chrisbeaumont.github.io/soupy/imdb_demo.html>`_
+For example, consider the query to extract all the movie titles on `this IMDB page <http://chrisbeaumont.github.io/soupy/imdb_demo.html>`_

 .. testcode:: imdb